bmsuisse/lakeapi/README.md

 - partition on a special column called `columnname_md5_mod_NRPARTITIONS`, where your partition value is `str(int(hashlib.md5(COLUMNNAME).hexdigest(), 16) % NRPARTITIONS)`.
 This might look a bit complicated, but it's not that hard :) You're just doing a modulo on your md5 hash, which allows you to which allows you to set the exact number of partitions.
 Filtering is still done correctly on `columnname`.

+Why partition by MD5 hash?
+Imagine you have a product id where most id's start with a 1 and some newer ones start with a 2.
+Most of the data will be in the first partition.
+If you use an MD5 hash, the data will be spread evenly across the partitions.

+With this hack you can get sub-second results on very large data.

-You need to use deltalake to use partitions and you only need to have str partition columns for now.
+You need to use `deltalake` to use partitions, and you only need str partition columns for now.
+Z-ordering can also help a lot :).
+This approach should only be used for very large datasets.

 ## Even more features

-- Paging built-in, you can use limit/offset to control what you receive
+- Built-in paging, you can use limit/offset to control what you get
-- Full-text Search using DuckDB's Full Text Search Feature
+- Full-text search using DuckDB's full-text search feature
-- jsonify_complex Parameter to turn structs/lists into Json the client cannot deal with structs/lists
+- jsonify_complex parameter to convert structs/lists to json, the client cannot handle structs/lists
 - Metadata endpoints to retrieve data types, string lengths and more
-- Expose whole folders easily by using a "\*" wildcard in both the name and the datasource.uri config, see sample in above config
+- Easily expose entire folders by using a "\*" wildcard in both the name and the datasource.uri config, see example in the config above
 - Good test coverage

+## Contribution

+Feel free to contribute, report bugs or request enhancements.